Introduction to Observing the Moon

 No, it’s not a cyborg from the future!
 Instead, it is the name given to the line which separates night from day on the lunar surface.

-The first time the terminator crosses the moon's surface, it is day on the right and night on the left.
-After full moon, the terminator crosses from left to right a second time, but now day is on its right and night is on the left.
+The first time the terminator crosses the moon’s surface, it is day on the right and night on the left.
+After full moon, the terminator crosses from left to right a second time, but now day is on its left and night is on the right.

 Why is this useful information for moon observing?